PeterJCLaw/srobo-ide/README.md

  * Jasmine Node   # for running JS tests

 In Ubuntu these can be achieved by installing the following packages:
- `php5 php5-gd doxygen php5-cli git-core pylint nodejs`
+ `php5 php5-gd doxygen php5-cli git-core nodejs`

+While `pylint` can be installed globally, it is often preferable to install it from PyPI to ensure you have a recent version.
+The easiest way to do this is using a virtualenv.
+In Ubuntu this can be done by installing `python-virtualenv` and then running `make lint-venv-config`.

 Jasmine Node can be installed via npm:
  `npm install jasmine-node -g`